--s source

-Specify which software source is to be listed.
+-s source Specify which software source is to be listed.
 The default source type is a directory or depot (usually /var/spool/sw) on the local host.
-The syntax is:

-[host][:][/directory]

-A host may be specified by its host name, domain name, or internet address.
-A directory must be specified by an absolute path.

--S session\file

-Run the command based on values saved from a previous installation session, as defined in session\file.
-See "Session Files" on page 59.

--t target\file

-Read a list of target selections from a separate file instead of (or in addition to) the command line.

-Sets a command option to value and overrides default values or a values in options files.
-See "Changing Command Options" below.

-Read session options and behaviors from option\file.
-See "Changing Command Options" below.

-The software objects to be listed.
-See "Software Selections" on page 54.

-target\selections

-The target of the command.
-(For swlist, target\selections are just another way to list software selections.
+The syntax is: [host][:][/directory] A host may be specified by its host name, domain name, or internet address.
+A directory must be specified by an absolute path. -S ; session_file 2 Run the command based on values saved from a previous installation session, as defined in session_file .
+See "Session Files" on page 61. -t target_file Read a list of target selections from a separate file instead of (or in addition to) the command line. -x ( option=value 2 Sets a command option to value and overrides default values or a values in options files.
+See "Changing Command Options" on page 102. -X ( option_file Read session options and behaviors from option_file .
+See "Changing Command Options" on page 102. sof tware_selec tions The software objects to be listed.
+See "Software Selections" on page 56. tar get_selecti ons The target of the command.
+(For swlist, target_selections are just another way to list software selections.

-You can change the behavior of this command by specifying additional command-line options when you invoke the command (using the -x option) or by reading predefined values from a file.
+Changing You can change the behavior of this command by specifying additional Command Options command-line options when you invoke the command (using the -xoption) or by reading predefined values from a file.
 The following table shows the defaults and options that apply to swinstall.

-Table 3-2 swlist Command Options and Default Values
+Table 3-3 swlist Command Options and Default Values

-- admin directory=/var/adm/sw

-- agent timeout minutes=10000
+- admin directory=/var/adm/sw ٠ agent timeout minutes=10000 - patch one liner=title • patch state

-- codeword=
+• codeword=

 - customer id=

-- distribution\target\directory= /var/spool/sw
+- distribution target directory= • /var/spool/sw

-- installed\software\catalog= products
+- installed software catalog= • products

-- layout\version=1.0
+- layout version=1.0 •

 - level=

-- log\msgid=1
+- log msgid=1 •

 - one liner=revision title

-- patch\one\liner=title patch\state

-- rpc\binding\info= ncacn\ip\tcp:[2121] ncadg\ip\udp:[2121]
+- rpc binding info= ncacn\ip\tcp:[2121] ncadg\ip\udp:[2121]

-- rpc\timeout=5

-- run\as\superuser=true
+- rpc timeout=5 •

+- run as superuser=true •

-- select local=true
+- select local=true •

-- show\superseded\patches=false
+- show\superseded\patches=fals • е

-- software=
+- software= •

-- software view=all bundles
+- software view=all bundles ٠

-- targets=
+- targets= ٠

-- verbose=1
+- verbose=1 •

-See Appendix A , "Command Options," on page 419 for complete descriptions of each default.
+For More See Appendix A, "Command Options," on page 421 for complete Information descriptions of each default.